 Don’t be intimidated by making pizza dough from scratch!
-Not only is the flavor so much more delicious, it’s an easy fix that just takes a bit of time.
+Not only is the flavor so much more delicious, but it’s also an easy fix that just takes a bit of time.
 Watch the magic and make your own scrumptious pizza dough today!

 Making pizza dough from scratch isn’t difficult – the hardest thing about this dough is the time it takes.
-It’ll need time to rise properly, but the yeasty and fresh bread flavor makes it oh-so worth it!
+It’ll need time to rise properly, but the yeasty and fresh bread flavor makes it oh-so-worth it!
 Hungry?
 Read on and I, Chef Jenn, will show you all my tips and tricks to make pizza dough perfectly every time.

 What You’ll Need